 Yet while few would argue that a mathematical decision tree is critical in ethics consultation, multiple concepts that fall under the broader umbrella of decision science are indeed relevant to clinical ethics practice.
-Normative decision analysis, which encompasses analytical modeling of decisions and calculation of expected value or decision utility,^{1,2} provides important reminders that any decision about uncertain risks or benefits requires assessing as precisely as possible the likelihood and severity of all relevant possible outcomes.
-Informed decision-making standards identify the critical information that stakeholders must know before making their decisions.3 For example, a "reasonable" person standard requires that decision psychology provides insights into the predictable biases that influence people's perceptions of the health risks they face^{5,6} and the ways that decision making about risk is simultaneously analytical and emotion driven.7
+Normative decision analysis, which encompasses analytical modeling of decisions and calculation of expected value or decision utility, provides important reminders that any decision about uncertain risks or benefits requires assessing as precisely as possible the likelihood and severity of all relevant possible outcomes.
+Informed decision-making standards identify the critical information that stakeholders must know before making their decisions.
+For example, a "reasonable" person standard requires that decision makers know all that a reasonable person would want to know prior to choosing.
+Decision psychology provides insights into the predictable biases that influence people's perceptions of the health risks they face and the ways that decision making about risk is simultaneously analytical and emotion driven.

-In particular, clarifying decision-making processes can enable all-important shifts from considering only what needs to be discussed in an ethics consultation to considering how a decision process unfolds and should unfold.^{8,9} For example, it is important to ask questions such as (1) How do clinicians or patients actually go about the process of making their difficult decisions, both individually and collectively?
+In particular, clarifying decision-making processes can enable all-important shifts from considering only what needs to be discussed in an ethics consultation to considering how a decision process unfolds and should unfold.
+For example, it is important to ask questions such as (1) How do clinicians or patients actually go about the process of making their difficult decisions, both individually and collectively?
 (2) More specifically, how is the decision process incomplete or biased (eg, due to failures to search for relevant information, recognize relevant options, or incorporate individual perspectives)?
 (3) How can systematic consideration of individual and collective decision-making processes help to improve outcomes and decrease future regret?